 Shelter Interventions

 In the camps in north-east Syria hosting mainly Iraqis and Syrian displaced persons, UNHCR distributes tents and emergency shelter kits and helps maintain camp infrastructure.
-In urban and rural areas, UNHCR helps people repair houses damaged due to the crisis by providing materials such as doors, windows, electrical equipment, water and sanitation facilities at the household level.
+In urban and rural areas, UNHCR helps people repair houses damaged due to the crisis by providing materials such as doors, windows, electrical equipment, and water and sanitation facilities at the household level.
 At the community level, UNHCR also restores basic services such as pavements and communal facilities and installs solar streetlights.
-In areas where spontaneous returns of IDPs and refugees are ongoing, UNHCR removes debris; restores sewage systems, water networks and boreholes; and distributes solid waste bins.
+In areas where spontaneous returns of IDPs and refugees are ongoing, UNHCR restores communual basic facilities including minor repairs to schools, primary health care centres, civil registries, markets, sewage systems, water and irrigation systems, removes debris, and distributes solid waste bins.

 Livelihoods and economic inclusion